soyart/gfc/README.md

 In addition to Go unit tests, Bash scripts `gfc_test.sh` is shipped with gfc and can be use to test a combination of commands.

-## Known issues for gfc-og

-- Memory usage

-Due to how gfc uses encryption and converison buffers, gfc can use large chunks of memory when encrypting and decrypting large files, and even more so when converting to and from hexadecimals.

-- Bad error detection

-Other than the standard `"flag"` package, gfc does not have any command-line error checking built-in, so if you enter the command incorrectly, gfc may fail silently.

-For now, gfc's exit status of `1` indicate user error (e.g. files unreadable/unwritable, or key file is too small), while `2` indicates internal error.
-Cryptography failures will cause panic.

-- Unstable spec

 ## Repositories

 There are 2 repositories for gfc, one on GitHub.com and one on GitLab.com